cool-mist/nvimconfigs/README.md

 # Nvimconfigs #

 My neovim settings.
 Contrary to popular opinion of breaking down your configs, this configuration is a single file because why not!!
-It is becoming very difficult to split them anyways with plugin dependencies on other settings, plugins defining keybinds in their setup and so on.
+It is very difficult to split them anyways with plugin dependencies on other plugins, plugins defining keybinds in their setup and so on.

 This uses Lazy as the plugin manager.

 # Prerequisites #

 - Tested on Arch and Windows native.
-Should probably work on most linux distros.
+Should probably work on both linux and windows.
 - `neovim`
 - `npm`
 - `python`